Is July 20th really National Pennsylvania Day? - NewsBreak

 The state was inducted on December 12, 1787.
 So, why do we celebrate it on July 20?

-So, today is National Pennsylvania day… according to the National Day Calendar.
-But, in terms of history, National Pennsylvania day should be on December 12.
+So, today is National Pennsylvania day, BUT only according to the National Day Calendar.
+In terms of history, National Pennsylvania day should be on December 12.

 Below are some fun Pennsylvania facts, some of which you may or may not have known!